 XE Money Transfer has a network of 130+ countries that you can transfer to.
 These include the Euro-area countries, the USA, Australia, Mauritius, Thailand, New Zealand and India.

 You’ll need to set up an account online or over the phone, which can take a bit of time—there are a lot of questions to answer.
 So it’s probably not going to be worth the trouble if you’re an infrequent sender.
 But once you’re up and running it’s all pretty simple.

 Like other providers, you can select a personal or business account.
 Confirm the currency you want to exchange, the amount you want to send and the destination account.
 You’ll get an instant quote via SMS.
 Then you can confirm your payment method which can be via bank transfer, debit or credit card.

-XE doesn’t charge fees.
-But again, that doesn’t mean you won’t be charged by third parties.
+XE fees are generally low.
+But again, that doesn’t mean you won’t be charged extra by third parties.
 Transfer time is one day, but it can take up to four working days for the money to clear in the receiving account.

 XE Money Transfer: An overview

 - Multiple currencies